ncod3/vprimer_vorg/README.md

 ## Getting Started

 ~~~
-If you use minimum cpu 2, it take only about 5 minutes.
+If you use minimum cpu 2, it will take only about 5 minutes.
 $ vprimer -c ini_yam_exam15.ini -t 2

-If you can use more cpu, for example 10, it take only about 2 minutes.
+If you can use more cpu, for example 10, it will take only about 2 minutes.
 $ vprimer -c ini_yam_exam15.ini -t 10
 ~~~